Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 The Importance of Babaylan

-Babaylan is the spiritual leader of the tribe in the pre-colonial Philippines.
+Babaylan was the spiritual leader of the tribe in the pre-colonial Philippines.
 Second only to the datu (head chief) in the tribal hierarchy and acting as its advisor in almost all matters concerning religion, medicine, natural phenomena, and others.

 The word babaylan is a Visayan term, originating from babai (woman) and the classical Malay word belian/balian or waylan of Java, Bali, Borneo, and Kalmahera which means 'spirit medium'.